Armenian cuisine: Soups and stews

-Mantapur (մանթապուր mantʿapur) is a soup typically made with matzoon, beaten eggs, flour, garlic and meat broth, to which manti, either raw or pre-cooked, are added.
-Wheat berries are rarely added to the soup.
-This soup is often seasoned with mint, parsley, tarragon, black pepper and consumed hot.
-There is also another version of mantapur, which consists of manti simmered in a clear broth, and then eaten with a dollop of matzoon, or sour cream and parsley on top.
+Mantapour (մանթապուր mantʿapur) is a soup typically made with matzoon, beaten eggs, flour, garlic and meat broth, to which Manti, either raw or pre-cooked are added.
+Wheat berries are often added to the soup.
+Matzoon-manti soup is seasoned with dried mint and consumed hot.
+There is also another version of mantapour, which consists of manti simmered in a clear broth, and then eaten with a dollop of matzoon or sour cream and parsley on top.